varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 If there is a need to update the model and rerun the preview, it can be done at any time.
 Once the metadata from the preview has been published, all metadata will be available in the Excel metadata editor and available for direct manipulation there.
 The pattern of tweaking the Metadata to fit the business process and target model will be repeated however many times needed before publishing.

 Note that the accelerator will not resurface any entities already accelerated and marked as excluded or deleted.
-To see these entites, include them in the project by removing the excluded/deleted flag.
+To see these entities, include them in the project by removing the excluded/deleted flag.

 ## Updating the metadata to meet requirements

 In the Excel-based Metadata Editor, there are numerous options for manipulating the source metadata so that the Accelerator will produce the desired Data Vault model.
 Some of the common requirements include:

 * Choosing the Business Key used for the Hubs.
-By analysing business processes and the source data it is possible to find EWBK’s that aren’t the technical source keys
+By analysing business processes and the source data it is possible to find EWBK's that aren't the technical source keys
 * Pulling disparate information stored in complex relationships in the source into a Satellite connected to the relevant Hub.
 For information, such as addresses there is normally no need to maintain complex relationships from the source.
 An address is just an attribute of the entity with a location
 * Adjusting the grain in UOW’s so that the correct Hubs are included in Links
 * Separating out data into different Satellites based on rate of change, storage requirements or similar
 * Reviewing Driving Key relationships for Links where there is no one FK relationship in the source

-## The Analyze Rules for BimlFlex Accelerator
+## The Analyse Rules for BimlFlex Accelerator

 There are a set of rules applied through the Accelerator to make it perform what it does.